reece-davies/thumbs-up-down/README.md

 Have you been good or bad.
-(Almost) random generation of getting a thumbs up or a thumbs down from the program
+(Almost) random generation of getting a thumbs up or a thumbs down from the program.
+Next JS + Tailwind CSS